 I am currently a temporary assistant professor at the University of Hawai‘i at Mānoa.
-Previously I was a postdoctoral scholar in mathematics at the University of California, San Diego, where I was working with Professor Kiran Kedlaya.
+Previously I was a postdoctoral scholar in mathematics at the University of California, San Diego, where I worked with Professor Kiran Kedlaya.
 I finished my PhD in 2015 at Indiana University under the supervision of Professor Matthias Strauch.
 I completed my BA at Swarthmore College.

 You can view my curriculum vitae.